Private, In-Home Tutoring in Cincinnati, Ohio

-SchoolTutoring Academy’s tutoring programs for Cincinnati students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Cincinnati, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Cincinnati Public Schools are committed to the content standards published by the Ohio Department of Education, believing that alignment with the standards offers students in an urban district the greatest chance for success.
 By distributing Standard Guide booklets, the school district encourages parents to know and get involved with the content standards and makes the subject-area expectations clear for the students.

 We currently cover the following Cincinnati-area school district: Cincinnati Public Schools.